 Lookup

-Lookup(parameter1, parameter2, parameter3, parameter4)
+To be used with Value function - Lookup(parameter1, parameter2, parameter3, parameter4)

 Lookup can used to lookup values of an attribute from asset classes using another known value in the same asset class (like a basic SQL select query).
 Currently Lookup can be used inside a 'value' function only during post processing.